ET-Technologies/People-Counter/WRITEUP.md

 - http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz

 ##### Results:
-- Inference time: 61-73 ms
+- Inference time: 150-170ms
-- Total counted people: 8
+- Total counted people: 11
-- Duration:00:30
+- Duration: 00:17
 - Threshold: 0,2
 - Comments:
-The model had problems with Person 2, so I set the threshold to 0.2.
-Still, the issue was not solved and the second person was not counted correctly.
-One of my mentors later told me that a coco-trained model was not good for this job.
+This model also had problems with person number 2.
+Because the inference time was higher than the ssd_mobilenet_v2_coco_2018_03_29 model and the results were not better, this model was not an option for the project.

 #### Model 3: ssd_mobilenet_v1_fpn_shared_box_predictor_640x640_coco14_sync_2018_07_03